mittinatten/freesasa/doc/doxy_main.md

 The following explains how to use FreeSASA to calculate the SASA of a fictive PDB file (1abc.pdb).
-At each step one or more error checks should have been done, but theses are ignored here for brevity.
+At each step one or more error checks should have been done, but these are ignored here for brevity.
 See the documentation of each function to see what errors can occur.
 Default parameters are used at every step, the section @ref Customizing explains how to configure the calculations.